Infant mortality: African American

 Several peer-reviewed articles have documented a difference in the levels of care a black patient receives regardless of whether they have insurance.
-For white women IMR drops after age 20, and remains the same until she is in her 40s; for black women IMR does not decrease when accounting for higher education, nor change based on age, suggesting that there is a racial element.
-There is another element that must be considered: the effect of the intersection of race and gender.
+For white women, IMR drops after age 20 and remains the same until she is in her 40s; for black women, IMR does not decrease when accounting for higher education, nor change based on age, suggesting that there is a racial element.
+Another element which is considered is the effect of the intersection of race and gender.
 Misogynoir is a commonly cited and overlooked issue.
-Black feminists have often been cited as the backbone of numerous Civil Rights events, but they feel overlooked when it comes to meaningful change that positively changes the lives of Black women specifically.
+Black feminists argue that despite their role in civil rights movements, they are overlooked when it comes to meaningful change that positively changes the lives of Black women specifically.
 During the June 2020 Black Lives Matter protests, many black feminists criticized the movement for excluding them.
-When examined through this lens, the increased rates of IMR of African American women becomes a matter of equity and an issue of social justice.

-Strides have been made, however, to combat this epidemic.
-In Los Angeles County, health officials have partnered with non-profits around the city to help black women after the delivery of their child.
-One non-profit that has made a large impact on many lives is Great Beginnings For Black Babies in Inglewood.
-The non-profit centers around helping women deal with stress by forming support networks, keeping an open dialogue around race and family life, and also finding these women a secure place in the workforce.

-Some research argues that to end the high infant mortality rate of black children, the country needs to fix the social and societal issues that plague African Americans, such as institutional racism, mass incarceration, poverty, and health care disparities that are present amongst the African American population.
-Following this theory, if institutional inequalities are addressed and repaired by the United States Government, this will reduce daily stressors for African Americans, and African American women in particular, and lessen the risk of complications in pregnancy and infant mortality.
-Others argue that increasing diversity in the health care industry can help reduce the IMR as more representation can tackle deep-rooted racial biases and stereotypes that exist towards African American women.
+Some research argues that to end the high infant mortality rate of black children, the country needs to fix the social and societal issues that plague African Americans, such as institutional racism, mass incarceration, poverty, and health care disparities.
+If institutional inequalities are addressed and repaired by the United States Government, this will reduce daily stressors for African Americans, particularly women, and lessen the risk of complications in pregnancy and infant mortality.
+Others argue that increasing diversity in the health care industry can help reduce the IMR, as more representation can tackle deep-rooted racial biases and stereotypes that exist towards African American women.
 Another attempt to reduce high IMR among black children is the use of doulas throughout pregnancy.